smartdevicelink/sdl_evolution/proposals/0234-proxy-rpc-generation.md

     `sdl_core`, `sdl_java_suite`, `sdl_ios`, `sdl_javascript_suite`

-2. The command-line switches should be identical between implementations.
+2. This proposal is left intentionally ambiguous regarding implementation details of the scripts.
+I wish to leave implementation details up to the author(s) of the scripts.
+However, the command-line switches should be identical between implementations.
 See "Command-line switches" section for details.
 3. The different platform scripts should be very similar outside of the actual code that's generated (e.g. file system code and XML parsing code should be nearly identical).
 4. The author(s) of these scripts should use the `sdl_core` [InterfaceGenerator](https://github.com/smartdevicelink/sdl_core/blob/master/tools/InterfaceGenerator) as a base.